gabriel-p-artcls/23-08_UCC/README.md

 The Vizier table contain 10978 entries.
 We keep only those with Class1 OC (open cluster) or OCC (open cluster candidate); this reduces the list to 3564 entries.
-This DB lists the FSR clusters as "FSR XXX" and the ESO clusters as "ESO XXX-XX" with no leading zeroes.
-I added 'RA_ICRS' and 'DE_ICRS' columns to math the rest of the DBs.

-The list contains 19 duplicates and one entry where the same name is listed twice (MWSC 2776).
+Added 'RA_ICRS' and 'DE_ICRS' columns.

+Fixes:

-- For the single entry with the same name listed twice, we remove one of the repeated names.
+-MWSC 2776, name listed twice, we remove one of the repeated names.
-- For (FSR 523, FSR 847, FSR 436) we remove the duplicates that showed as single entries
+-FSR 523, FSR 847, FSR 436; we remove the duplicates that showed as single entries
-- ESO 393-3: removed name from both entries (cluster not found in CDS)
-- MWSC 1025, 1482, 948, 3123, 1997, 1840, 442, 1808, 2204: removed name from
+-ESO 393-3, removed name from both entries (cluster not found in CDS) -MWSC 1025, 1482, 948, 3123, 1997, 1840, 442, 1808, 2204: removed name from
 both entries (clusters not found in KHARCHENKO12)
-- ESO 97-2: removed from Loden 848 as it matches the position of Loden 894 according to CDS
+-ESO 97-2: removed from Loden 848 as it matches the position of Loden 894 according to CDS
-- FSR 972, OCL 344, Collinder 384, FSR 179: removed from both entries, it does
-  not show in CDS or anywhere else
+-FSR 972, OCL 344, Collinder 384, FSR 179: removed from both entries, it does not show in CDS or anywhere else
-- MWSC 206: removed entry that also showed FSR 60 as the coordinates for FSR 60 are a better match in KHARCHENKO12 for the entry with the single FSR 60 name
+-MWSC 206: removed entry that also showed FSR 60 as the coordinates for FSR 60 are a better match in KHARCHENKO12 for the entry with the single FSR 60 name -FSR 429.MWSC 3667 --> FSR 429,MWSC 3667

-Fixed:
-FSR 429.MWSC 3667 --> FSR 429,MWSC 3667
-Carraro 1.MWSC 1829 --> Carraro 1,MWSC 1829
+-Carraro 1.MWSC 1829 --> Carraro 1,MWSC 1829
-Cernik 39 --> "Czernik 39
+-Cernik 39 --> "Czernik 39
-FSR343 --> FSR 343
+-FSR343 --> FSR 343
-ESO456-13 --> ESO 456-13
+-ESO456-13 --> ESO 456-13
-de Wit 1 --> Wit 1 (to match KHARCHENKO12)
+-de Wit 1 --> Wit 1 (to match KHARCHENKO12)
-JS 1 --> Juchert-Saloran 1 (to match KHARCHENKO12)
+-JS 1 --> Juchert-Saloran 1 (to match KHARCHENKO12)
-ESO 589-26,MW --> ESO 589-26
+-ESO 589-26,MW --> ESO 589-26
-Messineo 1,Cl 1813-18,SAI 126, --> Remove comma at the end
+-Messineo 1,Cl 1813-18,SAI 126, --> Remove comma at the end
-BH       --> VDBH per CDS recommendation (added 'vdBergh-Hagen' so that the naming isn't lost) vdBergh  --> VDB per CDS recommendation
+-BH       --> VDBH per CDS recommendation (added 'vdBergh-Hagen' so that the naming isn't lost)
+-vdBergh  --> VDB per CDS recommendation
+-Alessi J2327.6+5535 --> Alessi J2327.0+55
+-TRSG 1 --> RSG 1
+-Added 'Dol-Dzim 9' to 'DoDz 9' to match KHARCHENKO12
+-Added 'Dol-Dzim 11' to 'DoDz 11' to match KHARCHENKO12
+-Removed 'Alessi J0715.6-0722' as it is an OCC and its position matches that of 'Alessi J0715.6-0727'

 This is the only DB that lists the Ryu & Lee (2018) clusters.
 The original article claims to have found 721 new OCs (923 minus 202 embedded).
 BICA19 (page